-AR technologies can be also implemented in entertainment apps to increase engagement.
+AR application development can be also used for creating entertainment apps to increase engagement.
 Take a look at Snapchat.
 Augmented reality in this app doesn’t have any deep sense but make interactions more funny and catchy.

 For example, you can make an AR app to showcase the possible consequences of the procedure to the patient, display internal processes and symptoms.
 And, of course, such an app can also serve for educational purposes as well.

 Your Android or iPhone augmented reality app may be not targeted at the mass market but be developed for the internal use.
 With its help you can improve the performance and productivity in the following fields:

 Here is a cool example of how it works in the real life that we just had to share with you:

 As you can see, the potential of developing an augmented reality Android application (or iOS one, it doesn’t really matter) is really huge.
 Yet, first and foremost, you should define which type of AR apps will perfectly suit your idea.
 So that’s what we’re going to talk about now!

 Augmented reality app developers usually choose between 2 main types of AR mobile applications – marker-based and location-based.
 Let’s review them more carefully.